 E. INTEREST-BASED ADVERTISING AND ANALYTICS

-When browsing the Internet, you may see a banner ad for a First Command product or service such as financial planning, investment services or insurance services.
-These ads may appear on Google or other non-First Command Web sites.
-We use third-party ad serving companies to serve our ad banners to sites on which we've paid to advertise.
-If you click on one of our ads, you are redirected to the First Command site offering that particular product or service.
+First Command uses a third-party online advertisement servicing company to service banner ads to sites on which we have paid to advertise.
+If you click on one of our ads, you are redirected to the First Command site.
 Sometimes these ads may contain small graphics with "tags" in them.
 These tags tell us how many people respond to our ads.
 They do not identify you personally.
 Instead, these tags are used only to measure the effectiveness of our ads.
 The companies that distribute our ads are prohibited by contract from using information other than for the agreed upon purpose—to help us market our products and services and to measure response rates.

 We use Google AdWords Remarketing and Google Analytics to advertise First Command across the Internet.